mattmc3/string.zsh/README.md

 }
 ```

 This function is a lot more complicated than previous examples, so let's break it down.
 First, we need to parse options again.
 The `-c padchar` option is for the padding character, defaulting to a single space.
 The `-w width` option tells us how far out to pad.
-If `-w` isn't specifed, we use the length of the longest string provided to the function.
+If `-w` isn't specified, we use the length of the longest string provided to the function.
 The `-r` option switches from the default left padding to the right side.

 We also use the `[[ test ]]` syntax. `[[ -v var ]]` tests whether a variable is set. `[[ num1 -gt num2 ]]` tests whether num1 is greater than num2.